Conditions We Treat

 Throat cancer is a type of cancer that occurs in the throat (pharynx), voice box (larynx) or tonsils.
-When cancer happens in the throat, it can lead to coughing, sore throat and voice changes.
 This type of cancer, if not caught early, can spread to other parts of the body and is more difficult to treat.

 Thyroid cancer begins in the cells of the thyroid.
-While it usually doesn’t cause many symptoms, but may grow and can create a lump in the neck, changes to the voice and difficulty swallowing.
+While it usually doesn’t cause many symptoms, but may grow and can create a lump in the neck.

 Uterine cancer or endometrial cancer is a type of cancer that develops in the uterus.
-Uterine cancer often causes abnormal vaginal bleeding, and helps with early detection.
-When discovered early, the uterus is typically removed.
+Uterine cancer can often cause abnormal vaginal bleeding.

 Treatments We Offer

 A biopsy is used to help with a cancer diagnosis.
 During this procedure, a group of suspicious, unusual cells are removed from a patient and tested in a laboratory.